punarjit-singh/dwh-testing/README.md

      * NOT NULL
      * UNIQUE
      * Primary Key
-     * Foreign Key
+     * Foreign Key Check
-     * Check
      * NULL
      * Default
-  * Duplicate Check Testing
+   * duplicate Check Testing

 ### Phase 2 ETL:

-* In phase 2 first we need to ensure that we're following presentation best practices wherein we can use techniques such as templates to transform the data in required format.
+* In phase 2 first we need to ensure that we're following presentation level best practices wherein we can use techniques such as templates to transform the data in required format.
 * Hence template testing and schema validation is the key to make sure all users receive consistent data.
 * Tests should be written for extract and transform stage similar to as mentioned in Phase 1 ETL.